 Requisite(s): 65212 Chemistry 2 OR 65213 Chemistry 2 (Advanced)

-This subject introduces students to the reactions characteristic of the common families of carbon compounds and explores the details and implications of the reaction mechanisms involved.
+This subject introduces the reactions characteristic of the common families of carbon compounds and explores the details and implications of the reaction mechanisms involved.
 A primary objective is for students to gain an appreciation of the relationship of molecular structure to reactivity across a broad range of functional groups.

 Autumn session, City campus

 Information to assist with determining the applicable fee type can be found at Understanding fees.

 - Commonwealth-supported students: view subject fees at Fees Search: Commonwealth-supported

 - Postgraduate domestic fee-paying students: fees are charged according to the course enrolled in; refer to Domestic Fees Search: Postgraduate and Research

 - International students: fees are charged according to the course enrolled in; refer to International Fees Search